 Payment Protection: Freelancers working from home are well aware of clients who disappear on them when it comes time for payment.
-PeoplePerHour eliminates that struggle by making buyers place funds for the work upfront in an Escrow account that is released when the job is finished.
+PeoplePerHour eliminates that struggle by making buyers place funds for the work up front in an Escrow account that is released when the job is finished.
 If there is a problem with payments, the company has a dispute process to handle these issues.

 Earn What You Want: You can choose to work as often or as little as you want and can set your own rates.

 Positive Customer Feedback: Many freelancers say they were able to earn a significant amount of money using the platform.
-You won't get rich but you can make enough to pay your bills and even have a little extra.
+You won't get rich, but you can make enough to pay your bills and even have a little extra.

 No BBB Profile: PeoplePerHour does not have a profile listing on the Better Business Bureau website.
 This is most likely because the company is not located in the United States.
 However, there is no accurate way to tell how well the company handles customer complaints and support issues.

-Low-Paying Gigs: The site lets you post your own rates and does offer better paying opportunities than similar alternative sites like Fiverr and UpWork.
+Low-Paying Gigs: The site lets you post your own rates and does offer better-paying opportunities than similar alternative sites like Fiverr and UpWork.
 However, there are plenty of low-paying jobs listed on the site.
 You may want to check out my Best Work At Home Recommendation instead to earn what you're really worth.

 Limited Free Bids: Freelancers only get 15 free bids per month.
 After that, you must purchase additional blocks of bids.
-The company does not clearly post how much these blocks cost on its website.
+The company does not clearly post how much these blocks costs on its website.

 Handling Fee: The company charges a fee to freelance sellers for using the platform.
 The company deducts a 20% handling fee on the first approximate $600 received each month and then 5% thereafter.